New vs. Existing Customers: Should You Price Differently?

 You could offer current customers deals on car cleaning bundles, or discounts on services.

-EE-commerce price discrimination means you don’t have to set the same prices for each customer.
+Ecommerce price discrimination means you don’t have to set the same prices for each customer.

-Think about when you’ve gone to book tickets for a flight and you see completely different prices to what your friend sees.
+Think about when you’ve gone to book tickets for a flight, and you see completely different prices to what your friend sees.

 This is because online retailers are able to differ the prices individual sets of customers see.
 For example, it could be based on location.
 Office supply shops often increase their prices based on how close you are to their physical stores.
 If you’re further away from the store, you’ll pay more as they know you have less choice regarding where you buy from.

-Is this process ethical though?
-For many people (consumers) the answer is no. Why should they see a different price to someone else at a different time?
+Is this process ethical, though?
+For many people (consumers), the answer is no. Why should they see a different price to someone else at a different time?

 If you do plan on using this strategy to provide your current and new customers with different prices, make sure you do so in a way that’s fair and doesn’t seem like there’s a wild difference between what you’re offering to new vs. existing customers.